hyperionian/config-management/README.md

 ## GKE Config Sync

 The config sync will sync the clusters with the Kubernetes objects defined in under /config-root directory (unstructured repo) of the cloned repo for namespaces configuration, resource quota configuration, and sample wordpress app deployments.
-To check if the config sync has synced all the expected Kubernetes objects.
+To check if the config sync has synced all the configured Kubernetes objects.

 1. Connect to the each cluster and check if the config sync has synced all the Kubernetes objects.
 Check the namespace creations.